-Delta, the southwestern tip of mainland BC, includes the communities of Ladner, Tsawwassen and North Delta.
-This diverse municipality has it all: an urban/multicultural vibe, deep historical roots, as well as agriculture, beaches and parks.
-It is home to one of Canada’s best breweries, Four Winds Brewing, past winner of both Brewery of the Year and Beer of the Year at the Canadian Brewing Awards.
-Delta is also where you will find the farm-based Barnside Brewing, which was founded by neighbouring farmers who collectively grow their own barley and hops, while using additional ingredients from other local farmers.
+Delta, the southwestern tip of mainland BC, includes the communities of Ladner, Tsawwassen, and North Delta.
+This diverse municipality has it all: an urban/multicultural vibe, deep historical roots, as well as agriculture, beaches, and parks.
+It is home to one of Canada’s best breweries, Four Winds Brewing, a past winner of both Brewery of the Year and Beer of the Year at the Canadian Brewing Awards.
+Delta is also where you will find the farm-based Barnside Brewing, which was founded by neighbouring farmers who collectively grow their own barley and hops while using additional ingredients from other local farmers.
 You will also find a wide range of local craft beer options at the One20 Pub and Mario’s Kitchen.

-Surrey is BC’s second largest city and its fastest growing, set to outpace Vancouver before too long.
-It offers something for everyone, including parks, performing arts, shopping, sports and, of course, craft beer.
-Its beer scene is anchored by Central City Brewers & Distillers, a spectacular showcase brewery that grew out of a small brewpub that achieved awards on the national and international stage.
-Also check out Russell Brewing, which has been a leader of the craft beer movement in BC since 1995 and now has a tasting room!
+Surrey is BC’s second-largest city and its fastest-growing, set to outpace Vancouver before too long.
+It offers something for everyone, including parks, performing arts, shopping, sports, and, of course, craft beer.
+Check out Russell Brewing, which has been a leader of the craft beer movement in BC since 1995 and now has a tasting room!
 Newly opened in the fall of 2022 s Tap & Barrel South Surrey with 30 BC Craft beer taps.

-White Rock, next to South Surrey is a popular, beachfront community with a burgeoning craft beer scene that was kicked off several years ago by two school teachers who opened White Rock Beach Beer and continue to to brew delicious, approachable beers.
-Dog lovers should definitely check out 3 Dogs Brewing, founded by a local family who pour all of their passion into the beer.
+White Rock, next to South Surrey is a popular, beachfront community with a burgeoning craft beer scene that was kicked off several years ago by two school teachers who opened White Rock Beach Beer and continue to brew delicious, approachable beers.
+Dog lovers should definitely check out 3 Dogs Brewing, founded by a local family that pours all of their passion into the beer.
 Also check out 3 Dogs’ “sister” location, The Beer Shack, located in their previous location.
 And third on the scene is Galaxie Craft Brewhouse.
-Based in an old 1950s BC Tel building and located just steps from West Beach, Galaxie is serving up classic North American style brews with a space theme.
+Based in an old 1950s BC Tel building and located just steps from West Beach, Galaxie is serving up classic North American-style brews with a space theme.

 Explore all that these neighbours have to offer: history, culture, activities, and, of course, a passion for craft beer.